Registered developers can download the new iOS 12 beta from Apple’s Developer Center or over-the-air after installing the proper certificate.

-Early betas of new operating system updates always introduce tweaked features and new functionality, and we’ll be outlining what’s new in the fourth beta below.
-We also rounded up all of the changes that were introduced in the previous betas, beta 2 and beta 3, beta 4, and beta 5.
+Early betas of new operating system updates always introduce tweaked features and new functionality, and we’ll be outlining what’s new in the seventh beta below.
+We also rounded up all of the changes that were introduced in the previous betas: beta 2 and beta 3, beta 4, beta 5, and beta 6.

-iOS 12 is available for developers and public beta testers, with a public launch planned for the fall alongside new iPhones.
+iOS 12 is available for developers and public beta testers, with a public launch planned for September alongside new iPhones.